 Whenever you’re enjoying the beautiful view of this state park elephant, Make sure to be a little careful of lichens, mosses, and fragile ones while walking and climbing around these boulders.

-Lichens consist of algae and fungus, which take many years to grow a half-inch, so be careful.
+Lichens consist of algae and fungi, which take many years to grow a half-inch, so be careful.
 Now you might be wondering how many such elephants are inhabiting the park, but there is no record regarding this matter.

 Old elephants rust away, and new elephants await underneath the cracks of the granite hillside.
 The length of the park’s pink patriarch, Dumbo, is 27 feet, 35 feet long and 17 feet wide, and weighs around 680 tons!